 My research work has been broad and varied, and has included healthcare research, clinical research, consumer, technical, social and B2B work, looking at communication and marketing, branding, positioning, pack design, segmentation and deep dives into attitudinal characteristics of certain groups of people.

-Where do I conduct Mental Health Research?
+Where do I conduct Qualitative Research?

 I have managed qualitative research projects face to face in countries including the UK, France, Ireland, South Africa, Uganda, Brazil, Mexico, Russia and Spain and have travelled to manage research projects across Europe, South America and Asia.
-I also conduct Online Communities and have managed communities with respondents in Australia, Brazil, the USA, Colombia, Korea and more.
+I also conduct Online Qualitative Communities and have managed communities with respondents in Australia, Italy, the UK, Ireland, Brazil, the USA, Colombia, Korea and more.
 My own experience of integrating with other cultures and languages, such as my time working with mental health in Togo, marketing in Brazil, teaching in Russia and learning Persian in Tajikistan has also meant that I have a good awareness of cultural components which affect research results across demographics.

 Mental Health in Ireland